 (NCBI-index: 934874)

 Sometimes you have to be lucky to discover a moth.
 During an evening walk, I just saw a light wing sticking out from under a leaf of a bush.
 This turned out to be a fresh specimen of the Little Emerald (Jodis lactearia).
-This can be seen in the pale green color, which then fades pretty quickly in time to milky white.
-The two white cross lines on both the fore- and hindwing are quite regular with the outer one running almost straight.
+This can be seen in the pale green colour, which then fades pretty quickly to milky white.
+The two white cross lines on both the fore- and hindwings are pretty regular, with the outer one running almost straight.
 The inner transverse line on the hindwing distinguishes this emerald from the other species that do not have this inner transverse line.
 The Little Emerald most closely resembles the Bilberry Emerald (Jodis putata).
 However, the latter has transverse lines that are curved, jagged, and sharply serrated.
-The wingspan is 22-26mm and the flight period runs from April to August in one sometimes two generations.
-Host plant: Birch, Oak, and Blueberry.
+The wingspan is 22-26 mm, and the flight period runs from April to August in one or sometimes two generations.
+Host plant: Birch, Oak, Blueberry.
 Dutch name: Melkwitte zomervlinder.
-Frisian name:
+Frisian name: –

 Flying period: